rebeccalbtc/floorwhisperer.io/README.md

 # floorwhisperer.io
-Webapp: price alerts for Ordinals on Magic Eden
+Webapp: price alerts for Ordinals and inscriptions on Magic Eden